 But today, I wanted to try something different.
 I've been experimenting with protein powder in baking recently and am quite excited by the light texture it gives my cake recipes and breads.
 It was time to make protein crepes!

 I am super pleased with how delicious these crepes tasted (and how pretty they looked!).
-Plus, protein powder has plenty of health benefits.
-I can't wait for you to try this recipe!

 Ingredients for protein crepes